nhost/nhost-dart/packages/nhost_sdk/README.md

   nhost_dart_sdk: ^1.0.0
 ```

-If you are running against (early Flutter):
+If you are running against Flutter 1.14.0 to bypass the Metal jank issues:

 ### Flutter pre-v1.14.0 version